mbaumer/us_hep_funding/docs/_states/OH.md

 ## Committees
 Sherrod Brown is not on any of our key committees

+Robert Portman is the #8 Republican on the Senate Energy Subcommittee on Energy

 Robert Portman is the #11 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants